See the Winner of Our 2025 Brand Ambassador Contest

 Photo by Angela Talley

-Holly Thompson is the lead interior designer at Holly Thompson Homes in Franklin, TN.
+Holly Thompson is the owner of Holly Thompson Design in Franklin, TN.
 She loves making houses the best version of themselves.
 She is married to Dave, who is a contractor, realtor, and often works as her project manager.
 They own a fixer upper in the country, plus three kids and three cats.
-In her free time, Holly is working on her master’s degree in Interior Design and writes articles for American Farmhouse Style.
-In the rest of her free time, you’ll find her antiquing at estate sales, flea markets, and shops.
-All of those times involve coffee, to which Holly attributes her success in staying awake.
+Holly has a master’s degree in Interior Design and writes articles for American Farmhouse Style.
+In her free time, you’ll find her antiquing at estate sales, flea markets, and shops.
+All of this involves lots of coffee, to which Holly attributes her success in staying awake.

 To see more of Holly’s handiwork and sound advice, see How to Choose Floor Tile and How to Get Faux Marble Countertops.
 Of course, don’t forget to follow us on InstagramFacebook and Pinterest to get your daily dose of farmhouse inspiration!